manojmandya07/mkdocs__spunk/docs/index.md

     title: Documentation that simply works
 ---

-Welcome to Material for MkDocs.
+Welcome to Material for MkDocs - Manoj